Video Category: Year in Revolution

 September 23, 2025

 Share to Google Classroom Friedrich Wilhelm Ludolf Gerhard Augustin Steuben of Prussia, otherwise known as Baron von Steuben, was an aide to Frederick the Great.
 During the American Revolution, he offered his services to the American cause and was appointed inspector general of the Continental Army.
-George Washington asked Steuben to create a manual […]
+George Washington asked Steuben to create a […]

 Year in Revolution—1778: The Carlisle Commission